 - Alternance of standing and going to the floor

-The distinctiveness of Flying low lies in the very unique touch that David Zambrano has given to the use of those principles.
+Its distinctiveness lies in the very unique touch that David Zambrano has given to the use of those principles.
 On one hand, you can perceive the particular way of executing the moves that he’s discovered through the possibilities of his own body.
 On the other hand, he achieves to move as fast as possible in a very relaxed way, while charging movement of an enormous vitality.
 This gives his series of exercises a great force and compelling expressivity.

-Zambrano explains the birth of flying low like this:
+Zambrano explains the birth of his method like this:

 (Text from the film “Conversations with choreographers – David Zambrano” by Krishan Hukam, Amsterdam, 2009.)